How Snowflake Builds 1:1 ABM Experiences That Scale

 Snowflake takes a two-step, hybrid approach to identifying the accounts they can win.

-First, the ABM team speaks to its salesforce to find out: whether they’ve talked to an account, who they’ve talked to, where they’ve had success, and which products the account has an interest in.
+First, the ABM team speaks to its Salesforce to find out: whether they’ve talked to an account, who they’ve talked to, where they’ve had success, and which products the account has an interest in.
 If they have that kind of conversational data, it’s enough to get started.

 If they don’t—and the account is totally cold—they turn to intent data to find out which non-branded topics they’re surging on.
 The goal is to enter the buying cycle before their targets even realize Snowflake is an option.
 The strategy is to only pursue accounts they know something about.